Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - An inside turn is a left, counterclockwise turn
 - An outside turn is a right, clockwise turn
+- Collecting your feet means placing them right next to each other, ankle-to-ankle.
+- Replacing your foot means taking it off the ground and placing it back on the same spot.

 ## Personal advice